 - Be humble; don't refer to your site as the "number one" anything or "THE BEST" anything.
 The quality of your site is not yours to judge; it's up to your visitors to decide if they think it's the best or number one.

 - Spelling and grammar are important - don't write in all caps, don't use chatspeak, and if you're not sure about the spelling of a word, look it up before using it.
 Proofread all your sections after making them.
-If your spelling is generally nothing to be impressed about, try typing your content out in Microsoft Word or another program with an integrated spellchecker, checking Pokémon names in my Gotta Spell 'Em All section, and then copying and pasting it into your HTML editor.
-Note that you should not write HTML tags into a word processor like Word since it can mess them up - if you're going to use it, just write the text there and add the HTML tags in once you're in your HTML editor.
+If your spelling is generally nothing to be impressed about, try typing your content out in a program or website with an integrated spellchecker, checking Pokémon names in the games or in a trustworthy online Pokédex, and then copying and pasting it into your HTML editor.
+Note that you should not write HTML tags into a word processor like Microsoft Word or Google Docs, since it can mess them up - if you're going to use a program like that, just write the text there and add the HTML tags in once you're in your HTML editor.

 - Before putting cheats and tips on your site, test them yourself or at least make sure you have a very good reason to believe they will work.
 It's always better to be safe than sorry here.
 Double-checking your information for accuracy is just a good idea in general.

 - Don't fill your site with pages that say "coming soon!" or "under construction".
 If you want to include something on your menu that you haven't finished yet, don't make it a link until it's actually there - people should never have to click your links to find out the content they were promised doesn't exist.